marcingrzejszczak/marcingrzejszczak.github.io/source/bio/index.markdown

 ### Short About me

-Marcin Grzejszczak is the member of the Spring Engineering Team, working on Spring Observability, Spring Cloud Sleuth, Spring Cloud Contract.
-He’s the co-founder of the Warsaw Groovy User Group, Warsaw Cloud Native Meetup and the DiverseIT initiative.
-Author of Mockito Instant and Mockito Cookbook books and various online microservices and testing related courses.
-Within the last decade, he’s given more than 100 presentations and workshops and you can find them at his blog toomuchcoding.com and if you want to drop him a line, you can find Marcin on Twitter ([@mgrzejszczak](https://twitter.com/MGrzejszczak)).
+Java Champion, founder of [iurista.org](https://iurista.org), co-author of [SmartTesting](smarttesting.pl), author of video courses and trainings.
+Testing books author.

+Maintainer of cloud, observability and testing related open source projects (Spring Cloud, Micrometer).

+Within the last decade, he’s given more than 100 presentations and workshops (whole list available at the [toomuchcoding.com blog](https://toomuchcoding.com)).

 ## O mnie